 Massachusetts car insurance rates by city

-|City||Average annual premium for full coverage||% difference from state average annual premium|
+|Massachusetts city||Average annual full coverage premium||Percentage difference from Massachusetts average annual full coverage premium|

-Massachusetts car insurance rates by age
+Average car insurance costs by age and gender in Massachusetts

-|Age||Average annual premium in Massachusetts|
+|Age||Average monthly full coverage premium in Massachusetts||Average annual full coverage premium in Massachusetts|

-|Driving incident||Average annual premium in Massachusetts||% increase in average annual premium|
+|Driving incident||Average annual full coverage premium in Massachusetts||Percentage increase in average annual premium|

 How to save on car insurance in Massachusetts